State-of-the-Art ABAP Development with the ABAP RESTful Application Programming Model (RAP)

 🧩 Extensibility

-RAP provides built-in, modification-free extensibility options for data models, behaviors, and nodes of RAP BOs and service definitions.
+RAP provides built-in, modification-free extensibility options for data models, behaviors, and nodes of RAP BOs as well as for service definitions.

 Based on these RAP extensibility options, full-fledged and upgrade-stable extensions can be built on SAP S/4HANA Cloud using developer extensibility, where previously only limited key user extensibility options were available.